 Neonatal respiratory distress syndrome

-Neonatal respiratory distress syndrome (RDS) is most commonly seen in premature infants.
-The condition makes it difficult to breathe.
+Neonatal respiratory distress syndrome (RDS) is a problem often seen in premature babies.
+The condition makes it hard for the baby to breathe.

 Causes of Neonatal respiratory distress syndrome

 Neonatal RDS occurs in infants whose lungs have not yet fully developed.

 The disease is mainly caused by a lack of a slippery substance in the lungs called surfactant.
 This substance helps the lungs fill with air and keeps the air sacs from deflating.
 Surfactant is present when the lungs are fully developed.